annleefores/cruddur/journal/week0.md

 ### 4. Serverless Notification API

-**Serverless Notification API** is a serverless notification API build using Lambda and SNS, that sends out an email notification to the subscriber when a POST request with message is send to the Lambda function URL.
+**Serverless Notification API** is a serverless notification API created with Lambda and SNS that sends an email notification to the subscriber whenever a POST request with a name and message is sent to the Lambda function URL.

 ![Alt text](media/week0/notification-api-1.png)

 **Testing Lambda Function POST request**

-- So I created a Lambda function with Python 3.9 runtime.
+- I created a Lambda function with Python 3.9 runtime.
 - When creating make sure to **Enable function URL** from advance settings and set **Auth type** to **NONE**.

 ![Alt text](media/week0/notification-api-3.png)

 ![Alt text](media/week0/notification-api-2.png)

-- I won’t be dealing with URL authentication for now.
+- I won't be dealing with URL authentication for the time being.
 - Replaced Lambda function template code with this one.

 ```python